timescale/timescaledb-backup/README.md

    - `--dump-roles` Determines whether to use `pg_dumpall` to dump roles (without password information) before running the dump.
 Can be useful in order to restore permissions on tables etc. Defaults to true.
    - `--dump-tablespaces` Determines whether to use `pg_dumpall` to dump tablespaces before running the dump.
 Can be useful if using multiple tablespaces and in restoring tables to the correct tablespaces.
 Defaults to true.
    - `--dump-pause-jobs` Determines whether to pause background jobs that could disrupt a parallel dump process by performing DDL during the dump.
 Defaults to true, only affects parallel dumps.
-   - `--dump-pause-UDAs` Determines whether to pause user defined actions (available in Timescale 2.0+) when pausing jobs.Defaults to true, only affects parallel dumps where jobs are being paused.
+   - `--dump-pause-UDAs` Determines whether to pause user defined actions (available in Timescale 2.0+) when pausing jobs.
+Defaults to true, only affects parallel dumps where jobs are being paused.
 	- `--dump-job-finish-timeout` The number of seconds to wait for jobs which may perform DDL to finish before timing out.
 Defaults to 600 (10 minutes), set to -1 to not wait on jobs to finish.
 This only affects parallel dumps where jobs are being paused.